szczyglis-dev/ultimate-chain-parser/README.md

 **Options:**

-**- use_dataset** - `boolean` Enables operation on a dataset prepared by the previous element, instead of its parsed output, allows to transfer between elements an already ready set of prepared data.
-Don't use in first element of chain when starting from raw input (because at the beginning there is no prepared dataset from the previous element)
+**- use_dataset** - `boolean` Enables operation on a dataset prepared by the previous element, instead of its parsed output.
+This allows transferring an already prepared set of data between elements.
+Do not use this in the first element of the chain when starting from raw input, as there is no prepared dataset from a previous element at the beginning.

-**- regex_match** - `array` A set of regular expressions to match the data found with the corresponding fields.
-You can add more than one pattern for each field, if more are given, it is enough that one of them is matched (the logical OR operation is performed).
-The option can be given in text (a separate field on a separate line), or directly in the array.
+**- regex_match** - `array` A set of regular expressions to match the data with the corresponding fields.
+You can add multiple patterns for each field; if more than one pattern is provided, only one needs to match (the logical OR operation is performed).
+This option can be specified in text (one field per line) or directly in a PHP array.

   *Syntax:* FIELDNAME:/REGEX/ (per line)